-Jeppe Hein, Untitled (I am Right Here Right Now - series), 2015
+Jeppe Hein, Untitled (I am Right Here Right Now - series), 2015 SOLD OUT

 Which direction?
 Right, left or straight ahead?
 This will be the defining question of the exhibition This Way by the Danish artist Jeppe Hein (b.
 1974).
 Although the exhibition bears the directional title This Way, Jeppe Hein precisely does not make this decision for the visitor.
 The mind, the body and the senses are all needed when the museum’s large exhibition hall is turned into a labyrinth.
 In large, small, triangular or polygonal spaces, on narrow or wide paths, at dead ends and crossings or on squares, the visitor encounters key works by Jeppe Hein and is surprised by new and site-specific pieces.
 Loud and soft, subtle and powerful, fast and slow, spiritual and material—Jeppe Hein creates diverse energy fields by means of shifts in atmosphere and tempo.
 Each visitor retains the freedom to choose his own individual path through the exhibition.

 The exhibition in the Kunstmuseum Wolfsburg represents the first extensive survey in Germany of Jeppe Hein’s sculptures, installations, works on paper and action spaces.
 His works veer between minimalism, kinetics, concept art and social sculpture.
 Clear geometrical forms such as the circle, sphere, square, cube, rectangle spiral and labyrinth have belonged to his artistic vocabulary since the late 1990s; his materials include mirrors, steel, chrome, light bulbs, neon lights as well as the elements water, ice and fire.
 For Jeppe Hein, the object not only stands for itself but also for the idea of a tangible work of art in particular.
 The receiver is not supposed to view his works only passively but sense them actively instead and even activate them.